Municipal Court of Atlanta

 How can I pay?

 Many tickets can be paid without making a court appearance.
-To see if your case is eligible, call (404) 658-6940 or try our online payment website.
+To see if your case is eligible, search for your case here, call (404) 658-6940 or try our online payment website.
 Note that it can take up to 14 days for handwritten tickets to appear in the system.
 If you are unable to find your ticket after this time, call our care hotline at (404) 954-7914.

 Parking tickets can also be paid online at this website.